 Replace the Anode Rod

 They will also inspect and change your Anode rod to help prevent cracks from forming.
 The Anode rod attracts the minerals in the water so that the structure of the water heater is preserved for as long as possible.
-These harsh minerals cause the Anode rod to deteriorate, so it is critical to replace the rod every 2-3 years in order to continue to prevent the tank from cracking.
+These harsh minerals cause the Anode rod to deteriorate, so it is critical to replace the rod every 2-3 years so that it can continue to prevent the tank from cracking.

 Drain Water Heater To Release Sediment

-Over time, water heaters accumulate sediment, calcium, sand, and minerals that settle at the bottom.
+Over time, water heaters accumulate sediment, calcium, sand, and minerals that settle at their bottoms.
 The buildup of sediment in your tank can cause cracks to form and your water heater to run inefficiently, among other problems.
 To avoid sediment damaging your water heater, you should drain your water heater once a year.
-During a water heater maintenance check with a pro they will always drain your water heater to prevent early decay.
+During a water heater maintenance check with a pro, they will always drain your water heater to prevent early decay.

 Lose The Leak With A Water Heater Repair

-If you have got a water heater that is leaking, do not panic.
-You can call an water heater pro for help with your Water Heater Repair today!
-We will troubleshoot the leak and repair immediately.
+If you have a water heater that is leaking, do not panic.
+You can call Baltimore's best water heater repair company for help with your water heater repair today!
+We will troubleshoot the leak and repair it immediately.
 Our team of experts is waiting to talk about how we can get started on this project together.
 What questions do you have?

-If you are experiencing any water heater problems, like your water heater pilot light keeps going out, don't hesitate to give us a call at (443) 219- 7798 or schedule online here.
+If you are experiencing any water heater problems, such as your water heater pilot light continuing to out, don't hesitate to give us a call at (443) 219- 7798 or schedule online here.
 We are here to help!